 Avoid buying a cloned car

-Car cloning is just like identity theft.
-Fraudsters change the number plates, falsify the Vehicle Identification Number (VIN) and forge documents to give the car a clean history.
-When you carry out a car check everything will probably match – make, model, colour, VIN.
+Fraudsters change the number plates, falsify the VIN and forge documents to give the car a clean history.

 They do this by using number plates taken from a car with similar specifications.